can-lehmann/owlkettle/docs/internals.md

 Generally the `build`, `property` and `update` hooks are likely to have the highest utility for you.
 Consult their individual sections for more information.

-#### Build Hook
+### Build Hook
 The `build` hook runs once just before any values are assigned to the `WidgetState`.

-The intended usecase for build-hooks is adding logic that sets fields on `WidgetState` that don't have default-values.
+#### For Widgets
+`build` hooks on widgets should be used when additional logic is necessary that sets multiple fields on `WidgetState` during widget instantiation.
+Note that such fields should not have assigned default values, as they will be overwritten when default values get applied after the build phase.

-Example: A Widget may need to load data from elsewhere, via a file or HTTP request.
-Doing this in the `view` method would rerun the code every time the widget re-renders.
-But in the build-hook, it only runs once during widget-creation.
+Example: A Widget may need to load data from elsewhere, via a file or HTTP request for one field, and a second field must be inferred from a value of the first field.

 Here a simple code-example: